Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz-it.md

 - \[ ] specialista generalizzante
 - \[ ] apprendista sviluppatore

-[Fonte](https://www.adventureswithagile.com/2017/07/12/heres-thing-t-shaped-people/) `One of the challenges for organisations when they move to Agile ways of working is the often mentioned need to build teams made up of “T-shaped” people.
+[Fonte](https://www.adventureswithagile.com/2017/07/12/heres-thing-t-shaped-people/) `One of the challenges for organisations when they move to Agile ways of working is the often mentioned need to build teams made up of "T-shaped" people.
 This can also be described as a cross-functionality.`

 #### D95.
 Cos'è una tela snella?